Mastering Text-to-Image Diffusion: Recaptioning, Planning, and Generating with Multimodal LLMs

-To facilitating inferring the region for each subprompt, we adhere to three key principles in designing in-context example and generating informative rationales: (i) the objects with same class name (e.g., five apples) will be separately assign to different regions to ensure the numeric accuracy; (ii) for complex interactions between two entities, we take these two entities as a whole to avoid contradictory overlapped generation results mentioned in \citep{lian2023llm}; (iii) If the prompt focuses more on the appearance of a specific entity, we treat the different parts of this entity as different entities (e.g., A green hair twintail in red blouse , wearing blue skirt. $\Longrightarrow$ green hair twintail, red blouse, blue skirt).
+To facilitating inferring the region for each subprompt, we adhere to two key principles in designing in-context example and generating informative rationales: (i) the objects with same class name (e.g., five apples) will be separately assign to different regions to ensure the numeric accuracy; (ii) If the prompt focuses more on the appearance of a specific entity, we treat the different parts of this entity as different entities (e.g., A green hair twintail in red blouse , wearing blue skirt. $\Longrightarrow$ green hair twintail, red blouse, blue skirt).

 \paragraph{Complementary Regional Diffusion} Recent works \citep{liu2022compositional,wang2023compositional,chefer2023attend,feng2022training} have adjusted cross-attention masks or layouts to facilitate compositional generation.
 However, these approaches predominantly rely on simply stacking latents, leading to conflicts and ambiguous results in overlapped regions.
 To address this issue, as depicted in \cref{pic-regional}, we introduce a novel approach called complementary regional diffusion for region-wise generation and image composition.
 We extract non-overlapping complementary rectangular regions and apply a \textbf{resize-and-concatenate} post-processing step to achieve high-quality compositional generation.
 Additionally, we enhance coherence by combining the base prompt with recaptioned subprompts to reinforce the conjunction of each generated region and maintain overall image coherence (detailed ablation study in \cref{sec-abaltion}).
 This can be represented as: